What is the enlisted application/selection process?

 Do I have to be a security forces member to apply?

 No. OSI accepts applications from airmen in all career fields.

 What career field, if any, increases my chances of being hired?

 Specifically, none.
 Your demonstrated character and skills - not your career field - are what will increase your chances.
-AFOSI looks for high-caliber people, those who've demonstrated maturity, professionalism, good judgment, and compliance with Air Force standards and core values.
+OSI looks for high-caliber people, those who've demonstrated maturity, professionalism, good judgment, and compliance with Air Force standards and core values.

 Do certain skills or abilities give me an advantage?